gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 only were trusted and thought worthy of honour, it came to pass that as the veterans kept aloof, and rendered no assistance to those who did not ask for it, the others had little success in all their undertakings,

-## Chapter XXXVI: In what manner Ireland is to be completely conquered.
+## Chapter XXXVI: In what manner Ireland is to be completely conquered

 It is an old saying, that every man is most to be believed in respect of his own art; and so, as regards this expedition, their judgment may be best relied on, who have been longest conversant with the similar